shopware/shopware/src/Nexus/Resources/nexus/src/app/component/README.md

 # Shopware Backend Components

 ## Introduction
 The Shopware backend view is structured by several smaller pieces.
 Every part is build from different reusable elements.
 Starting by simple elements like a button composing up to larger modules like the product editing.
 So basically everything in the Shopware backend is a component existing out of smaller components.
 There is a common and very popular design pattern out there which describes this architecture very precise - the "Atomic Design" by Brad Frost.
-If you want to learn more about this design principle you can visit [atomicdesign.bradfrost.com](http://atomicdesign.bradfrost.com/)for more information.
+If you want to learn more about this design principle you can visit [atomicdesign.bradfrost.com](http://atomicdesign.bradfrost.com/) for more information.

 ## Atomic Design
-All the components of the Shopware backend are sorted into the different levels of the atomic design describing its functionality for the whole application.
+All the components of the Shopware backend are sorted into the different levels of the atomic design, describing its functionality for the whole application.

 ### Atoms
 The atoms are the smallest type of component.
 They fulfill a single function in a larger layout.
 Mostly they exist of just one or two HTML elements displaying some information or providing a single action for the user.
 These elements are the basic material of what larger components are build of.
 They form the basic toolkit for building your application.